 You aren’t the only one that relishes the zucchini.
 Any number of critters are vying for their share of the spoils.
 The usual suspects are insect pests, of course, but birds and rodents will also gnaw at the fruit.

 Squash vine borers are native to the eastern portion of the United States.
-The adults look like a wasp, but are actually a type of moth.
+The adults look like a wasp but are actually a type of moth.
 They hover around in the late spring to early summer looking for a likely squash upon which to deposit their eggs.
 The resulting offspring hatch within a few weeks.
-These caterpillars enter the stem of the squash and feed on it for 4-6 weeks until the plant dies.
+These caterpillars enter the stem of the squash and feed on it for four to six weeks until the plant dies.
 Again, these pests can be handpicked if they’re not too severely damaged.
 Slit the stem of the plant carefully and remove the grub by hand.

 Diatomaceous earth can also be used.
-It is made up of the skeletal remains of miniscule sea creatures and although it looks powdery, it will actually cut up the soft bodies of insects.
+It is made up of the skeletal remains of minuscule sea creatures and although it looks powdery, it will actually cut up the soft bodies of insects.

 If all else fails and you’ve just had it, the big guns can come out.
 I mean insecticides.
 For squash bugs, insecticides are only effective against the nymphs and should be sprayed immediately as soon as eggs are spotted on the leaves.
-Cover the backside of the leaves well with the spray and repeat every 7-10 days as long as eggs and nymphs can be found.
-For the control of squash vine borers, apply insecticide to the stems of squash plants near the base every 7 days from late May through June.
+Cover the backside of the leaves well with the spray and repeat every seven to ten days as long as eggs and nymphs can be found.
+For the control of squash vine borers, apply insecticide to the stems of squash plants near the base every seven days from late May through June.